mkhira2/js-frameworks/README.md

 localhost:3000 will automatically load in the browser

 if: angular-intro:
-ng serve
+ng serve --open
-open localhost:4200
+localhost:4200 will automatically load in the browser
 ```

-## License

-This project is licensed under the MIT License.